lucasbpaiva/Libft/README.md

 ## Description
 The **Libft** project is a foundational milestone in the 42 curriculum.
 Its primary goal is to re-code a comprehensive selection of standard C library functions (`libc`), along with specialized utility functions to manipulate strings, memory and linked lists.

 In the C programming language standard functions are highly optimized and readily available.
-However, by writing these functions from scratch, this project forces a deep, hands-on understanding of memory allocation, pointer arithmetic, data structure design, and the low-level behavior of computer memory.
-The resulting static library (`libft.a`) serves as a highly efficient, reliable, and reusable toolkit that will be used extensively in almost all subsequent 42 C-based programming projects (such as *ft_printf* and *push_swap*).
+However, by writing these functions from scratch, this project forces a deep, hands-on understanding of memory allocation, pointer arithmetic, data structure design and the low-level behavior of computer memory.
+The resulting static library (`libft.a`) serves as a highly efficient, reliable and reusable toolkit that will be used extensively in almost all subsequent 42 C-based programming projects (such as *ft_printf* and *push_swap*).

 ## Instructions